Professional Foul: Summary

 Anderson, a Cambridge don and professor of philosophy, is on a flight to a philosophical colloquium in Prague.
-McKendrick, another professor of Philosophy headed towards the colloquium who is sat near him, forces conversation upon the reluctant and detached Anderson.
+McKendrick, another professor of Philosophy headed towards the colloquium who is sitting near him, forces conversation upon the reluctant and detached Anderson.
 During their conversation in the opening scene, the themes of politics and philosophy are established as being central to the play.

 In the hotel lobby in Prague, Anderson is introduced to another philosopher, Chetwyn, and spots two English footballers, Crisp and Broadbent, who are there for a World Cup qualifying match against Czechoslovakia.

-Whilst in his room, Hollar, a former student of Anderson's, comes to the door and asks Anderson to smuggle an essay out of the country which claims that the ethics of the individual should be the basis of the ethics of the state, an ideal contradicted by the Czechoslovakian Communist model.
-Although he objects to smuggling the thesis out of the country on the grounds of "good manners" and a breach of the implied contract between himself and the Czechoslovakian government, Anderson agrees to drop the thesis at Hollar's flat the next day, rather than allow Hollar to run the risk of being caught with dissident material by the police.
+Whilst in his room, Hollar, a former student of Anderson's, comes to the door and asks Anderson to smuggle an essay out of the country which claims that the ethics of the individual should be the basis of the ethics of the state, an ideal contradicted by the Czechoslovak Communist model.
+Although he objects to smuggling the thesis out of the country on the grounds of "good manners" and a breach of the implied contract between himself and the Czechoslovak government, Anderson agrees to drop the thesis at Hollar's flat the next day, rather than allow Hollar to run the risk of being caught with dissident material by the police.

 The next morning sees an encounter between Anderson and the two footballers, Crisp and Broadbent.
 The conversation reveals Anderson's ulterior motive for coming to Czechoslovakia and his lack of interest in philosophical discussion: he is there to watch the football.
 It is in this scene that McKendrick mistakes the two footballers for philosophers.

 In the next scene, Anderson and McKendrick talk to each other about the football match with the thesis of linguistic philosopher Professor Stone as a backdrop.
 The limitations of linguistic philosophy are indicated here, as well as Anderson's ability to think on his feet.

 Anderson leaves the colloquium session early to return Hollar's thesis to him before heading to the football match.
 However, when Anderson arrives there, he is accosted by several police officers who prevent him from leaving the Hollar flat.
 The Professor finds that he has been appointed witness by Hollar's wife (who cannot speak English) as the flat is in the process of being searched.
 It is revealed that on his way from the hotel back to his home, Pavel Hollar was arrested.
 At this point Anderson is now late for the football match, so the police permit him to listen to the match on the radio.
 The action from the football match parallels events in the flat: Broadbent commits a professional foul on a Czechoslovak footballer just as the police commit their own professional foul by planting foreign currency in the Hollar residence to justify their arrest of an outspoken critic of the government.